 Be patient and consistent.
 For some parents, success comes after one night; for others, it comes after two weeks.
 The norm, however, is three to five days.[Emphasis added]

-Notice his careful choice of words twist reality:
+Notice his careful choice of words used to twist reality:

 Moms who have made the transition from sleepless nights to peaceful sleep report that their children not only gain the advantage of continuous nighttime sleep, but their daytime disposition also changes.
 They appear happier, more content, and definitely more manageable.